 “You didn’t know that was in Hamlet did you?
 It’s there, Rosencrantz to Hamlet: you did love me once,” McKellen said, referring to Hamlet’s childhood friend who is summoned in the play to determine the prince’s mental state.

 Ian McKellen was surprised when he was asked to play Hamlet

 Speaking on Front Row, McKellen admitted that he was surprised when he was asked to play Hamlet in the production.
-He is 82-years-old, whereas the character was likely intended to be around 30-years-old.
+He was 82 at the time, whereas the character was likely intended to be around 30.

-“I suppose I thought I might be playing Polonius, ‘No we’d like you to play Hamlet,’ said Sean [Mathias].
+“I suppose I thought I might be playing Polonius, ‘No we’d like you to play Hamlet,’ said Sean [Mathias, the director].